mokhtarivahid/mokhtarivahid.dev/content/contact.md

 slug = "contact"
 +++

-Follow me at my [linkedin](https://www.linkedin.com/in/mokhtarivahid/) profile.
+You can reach out to me through my [linkedin](https://www.linkedin.com/in/mokhtarivahid/) profile.